-Suntory Hall regularly produces Wiener Philharmoniker concerts in the Main Hall, as well as the master classes by its principal players, open rehearsals and programs for young people.
-The Vienna Philharmonic & Suntory Music Aid Fund was established after the Great East Japan Earthquake, and the members of the Philharmoniker continuously visit the affected area.
+Suntory Hall has hosted Wiener Philharmoniker for the concerts at Main Hall, as well as the master classes by its principal players, open rehearsals and programs for young people.
+‘Vienna Philharmonic & Suntory Music Aid Fund’ was established after the Great East Japan Earthquake, and the members of the Philharmoniker continuously visit the affected area.

-Each year, we produce a debut concert for a selected team of aspiring students from world's top conservatory, and promote cultural exchange with Japanese music school students.
+We produced a debut concert for a selected team of aspiring students from world's top conservatory, and promote cultural exchange with Japanese music school students.
 It is expected to be the gateway to the successful future of the next generation musicians.

 Carnegie Hall has developed innovative educational programs, which have more than 110 thousands participants a year.
 The 2006 partnership agreement brought "Carnegie Kids" and "Professional Training Workshop" programs to Suntory Hall.